osg-htc/docs/docs/worker-node/install-singularity.md

     lower security risk.

-The document is intended for system administrators who wish to either enable singularity to be run as an unprivileged user or install privileged singularity, or both.
+The document is intended for system administrators who wish to either enable singularity to be run as an unprivileged user, install privileged singularity, or both.

 Before Starting
 ---------------